Today’s News Synopsis:

 “There are 10 million homeowners out there who are eligible for reverse mortgages, and that number is growing every day as the Baby Boomers reach retirement age.”

 Hard Money Loan Closed

-Bruce Norris of The Norris Group will be speaking at the 2014 Real Estate Market Forecast in Ontario on Wednesday, April 23, 2014.
+Bruce Norris of The Norris Group will be presenting Secrets To Becoming Wealthy with the InvestClub for Women on Wednesday, September 17, 2014.

 For more information about The Norris Group’s California hard money loans or our California Trust Deed investments, visit the website or call our office at 951-780-5856 for more information.
 For upcoming California real estate investor training and events, visit The Norris Group website and our California investor calendar.
 You’ll also find our award-winning real estate radio show on KTIE 590am at 6pm on Saturdays or you can listen to over 170 podcasts in our free investor radio archive.